markustonnessen/DT_FOWT_Prediciton_Model/README.md

 ## Main Script: Run_DT_framework.py

 This user manual represents the different files and codes developed and used by the authors, within the DT framework.
-The complete repository are available at https://github.com/markustonnessen/DT_FOWT_Prediciton_Model.
 The MLSTM model utilized in this framework are obtained from the GitHub repository of Alkarem, at https://github.com/Yuksel-Rudy/DOLPHINN.git.
 The main driver file, `Launch_DT_framework.py`, initiates the DT framework and defines the configuration for the SIMA model used for prediction.
-The `Launch_DT_framework.py` script is located at \url{https://github.com/markustonnessen/DT_FOWT_Prediciton_Model/blob/main/Launch_DT_framework.py and the configurations within this script are explained below.
+The `Launch_DT_framework.py` script is located at https://github.com/markustonnessen/DT_FOWT_Prediciton_Model/blob/main/Launch_DT_framework.py and the configurations within this script are explained below.

 ### SIMA Parameters